Liver Region Pathology

 Hepatic congestion: Elevation of right heart pressure from any cause, or thrombosis of the hepatic veins (HV) (Budd-Chiari), will lead to congestion of blood in the liver.
 This leads to widening of the HV and hepatomegaly with a reduced echogenicity of the parenchyma.
 The confluence of the HV with the IVC can resemble a “bunny” as the structures enlarge.
 Pleural effusions and ascites may be seen in such patients.
-Color flow Doppler (CF) can determine whether there is flow in the HV and regurgitant flow from tricuspid regurgitation may be seen.
+Color flow Doppler (Color) can determine whether there is flow in the HV and regurgitant flow from tricuspid regurgitation may be seen.
 Chronic thrombosis in HV usually is seen as an echogenic area in a vein that obstructs flow.
 The following is an example of elevated right atrial pressure from tricuspid regurgitation leading to dilated IVC and HVs that resembles a bunny.
 The Color refluxes into the HVs with RV systole.

 Hepatic steatosis (fatty liver): This is common and can be alcoholic or non-alcoholic (NAFLD).
 Chronic viral hepatitis may also show steatosis.
 The NAFLD variety is seen in obesity, diabetes, and dyslipidemic patients.
 Many patients are asymptomatic, but the condition can damage the liver and hepatomegaly is seen in more severe cases.
-The diagnosis requires a comparison of the liver parenchyma with the kidney parenchyma in the same view.
+The diagnosis requires a comparison of the liver parenchyma with normal kidney parenchyma in the same view.
 This can be done in the subcostal views or in an anteriolateral intercostal view.
 The following is NAFLD in a longitudinal subcostal view with the liver enlarged caudad of the right kidney.

 A fatty liver appears brighter than normal, assuming the gain has been set correctly, but more importantly, the liver is definitely more echogenic than the kidney parenchyma.
 Severe steatosis reduces ultrasound penetration so the view of other liver structures may be compromised.
 Here is another young man with NAFLD.